 Great Tutorial… I be using it soon (I hope)

-I just wanted to note that this works really well if you’re replacing the default Wordpress logo image with your own logo image file, but it doesn’t work if you’re using HTML/CSS to create the typography for your h1 header title.
-In order to make that work you have to make changes in wp-login.php and login.css in the wp-admin folder … but you would probably have to make those changes all over again next time you upgrade Wordpress.
+I just wanted to note that this works really well if you’re replacing the default WordPress logo image with your own logo image file, but it doesn’t work if you’re using HTML/CSS to create the typography for your h1 header title.
+In order to make that work you have to make changes in wp-login.php and login.css in the wp-admin folder … but you would probably have to make those changes all over again next time you upgrade WordPress.

 So if you have created your site with a h1 header title using tags and CSS styling, then in order to achieve this customised login page you’ll have to create a separate image file to replicate the header title, then follow Michael’s instructions with your new image file.